 WEEKDAY WALKS IN MULLINGAR

-Westmeath Sports Partnership are currently holding a series of walks in Mullingar starting on Tuesdays at 9.30am and Thursdays at 7pm.
-Meeting points vary and details can be found here.
+Westmeath Sports Partnership walks in Mullingar are continuing on Tuesdays at 9.30am and Thursdays at 7pm.
+Meeting points vary for each week’s walk and details can be found here.

 The Ramblers opened their 2017 Walking Festival with the now traditional and popular evening walk through the gardens and forest at Tullynally Castle.
 Tea and scones in the Castle Tea Shop provided a sociable start to the evening before the group began their walk.
 The spectacular gardens have become even more attractive recently with lots of improvements, clearances to provide better views and signposts to welcome the visitor.
 Some of the magnolias were past their best after the mild spring but the bluebells and primroses brightened the scene beneath the fresh new leaves on the trees.